By R. Cary

 Bee too was built to feel emotions.
 And it is written all over her.
 She will miss Kayla.
 Kayla gave Bee purpose each morning as well.
 While her energy resources could only last a few minutes each morning, it gave her the human feeling of ‘connection’.
 And for this, she was thankful for Kayla.

 Their feelings toward each other are expressed as they embrace for the last time.
 An embrace that gives Kayla closure and a comfort and ease in her decision that it is time to go.
 With a light touch of Bee’s face, Kayla leaves her home for the last time joining Neyo, Ben, and the kids outside, ready for what is ahead.
-Kayla takes a breath, composes herself, broadens her shoulders and with a sense of confidence and says, 'you guys ready?’.
+Kayla takes a breath, composes herself, broadens her shoulders and with a sense of confidence says, ‘you guys ready?’

 As they enter the Metal City, Neyo notices something is different.
 There is stillness in the air.
 Neyo knew the city was dead, but this was something different.
 He looks around, the kids are playing, Kayla and Ben are talking, sharing themselves with one another.
 But Neyo, Neyo is shrinking into himself.
 It is like an internal alarm is going off.
 He knows this feeling.
 It is fear.
 His circuits are telling him to be cautious.